Martinomagnifico/martinomagnifico/README.md

 👋 Hi, I'm a designer and sometimes coder from the Netherlands.
 The name Martino (my usual nickname) was already taken on GitHub, so I added "magnifico" to it.
 I could have chosen something **shorter** or **less magnificent**.
-But there it is.
+But now I can not change it anymore and have to live with it.

 ## Reveal.js Plugins